-however, the date code may only be on one side.
+The TIN may be found on one or both sides of the tire, however, the date code may only be on one side.
 Tires with white sidewalls will have the full TIN, including the date code, located on the white sidewall side of the tire.

-Look for the TIN on the outboard side of black sidewall The TIN may be found on one or both sides of the tire, tires as mounted on the vehicle.
+Look for the TIN on the outboard side of black sidewall tires as mounted on the vehicle.
 If the TIN is not found on the outboard side, then you will find it on the inboard side of the tire.

-EXAMPLE: DOT MA L9 ABCD 0301 DOT = Department of Transportation - This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards, and is approved for highway use MA = Code representing the tire manufacturing location (two digits) L9 = Code representing the tire size (two digits) ABCD = Code used by the tire manufacturer (one to four digits) 03 = Number representing the week in which the tire was manufactured (two digits) -03 means the 3rd week.
+EXAMPLE: DOT MA L9 ABCD 0301 DOT = Department of Transportation This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards, and is approved for highway use MA = Code representing the tire manufacturing location (two digits) L9 = Code representing the tire size (two digits) ABCD = Code used by the tire manufacturer (one to four digits) 03 = Number representing the week in which the tire was manufactured (two digits) -03 means the 3rd week.
 01 = Number representing the year in which the tire was manufactured (two digits) -01 means the year 2001 - Prior to July 2000, tire manufacturers were only required to have one number to represent the year in which the tire was manufactured.
 Example: 031 could represent the 3rd week of 1981 or 1991

-Tire Terminology and Definitions
+Tire Terminology And Definitions

-Term Definition B-Pillar The vehicle B-Pillar is a structural member of the body located between the front and rear door (of a four-door vehicle) running from the sill to the roof.
-Cold Tire Pressure Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least 3 hours, or driven less than 1 mile (1.6 km) after sitting for a three hour period.
-Inflation pressure is measured in units of PSI (pounds per square inch) or KPa (kilopascals).
+Term Definition B-Pillar The vehicle B-Pillar is the structural member of the body located behind the front door.
+Cold Tire Inflation Pressure Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least 3 hours, or driven less than 1 mile (1.6 km) after sitting for a three hour period.
+Inflation pressure is measured in units of PSI (pounds per square inch) or kPa (kilopascals).
 Maximum Inflation Pressure The maximum inflation pressure is the maximum permissible cold tire inflation pressure for this tire.
-The max inflation pressure is molded into the sidewall.
-Recommended Inflation Pressure Vehicle manufacturer's recommended tire inflation pressure as shown on the tire placard.
-Tire Placard A paper label permanently attached to the vehicle showing the vehicle's loading capacity, the original equipment tire size and the recommended inflation pressure.
+The maximum inflation pres- sure is molded into the sidewall.
+Recommended Cold Tire Inflation Pressure Vehicle manufacturer's recommended cold tire inflation pressure as shown on the tire placard.
+Tire Placard A paper label permanently attached to the vehicle describing the vehicle's loading capacity, the original equipment tire sizes and the recommended cold tire inflation pressures.

-Tire Loading and Tire Pressure
+Tire Loading And Tire Pressure